 The Elementary Strand for the M.A. in Literacy Instruction offers K-6 classroom teachers courses that will provide them with an opportunity to concentrate on reading or writing at the elementary (K-6) school level.
 Selection of three (3) of the following courses that are preceded by a "+" along with four of the required "+" core courses listed above constitutes the Reading Specialist Certification Track.
-The Reading Specialist certification requires that a teacher have at least two years of successful full-time teaching experience.
+The Reading Specialist certification requires that a teacher have at least two years of successful full-time 96 teaching experience.

-- +ED 526 The Reading Specialist as Teacher Consultant (3) - +ED 534 Instruction and Assessment of Writing for Special Needs Students (3) - +ED 535 Application of Brain-Based Strategies for Learners with Disabilities (3)

-- +ED 574 Literature for Children (3)

-- +ED 578 Brain-Based Literacy Instruction (3)

-- +ED 579 Critical Thinking and Literacy (3)

-- ED 581 Teaching Writing in the Elementary School (3)

-- ED 505 may be substituted for this course.
+ED 534 ED 535 12-hour field requirement Instruction and Assessment of Writing for Special Needs Students Application of Brain-Based Strategies for Students with Disabilities 3 3 ED 574 ED 578 ED 505 may be substituted Literature for Children Brain-Based Literacy Instruction I for this course.
+3 3 ED 579 ED 581 ED 500 may be substituted Critical Thinking and Literacy Teaching Writing in the Elementary School for this course.
+3 3

-- ED 500 may be substituted for this course.